minhnhatsse/minhnhatsse/README.md

 ### Hi there 👋

 💡 &nbsp; I'm a software developer and researcher , working on research and apply AI/ML Algorithm

 💻 &nbsp;\
-🎓&nbsp;I will graduated form Ho Chi Minh University of Technology and Education (Data Engineer, Batch of 2023).\
+🎓&nbsp;I will graduated form Ho Chi Minh University of Technology and Education (Data Engineering, Batch of 2023).\
-🌱 &nbsp;I'm on track for learning more about Machine Learning, ...\
+🌱 &nbsp;I'm on track for learning more about Machine Learning, Data Warehouse and ETL/ELT Pipeline ...\
-✍️ &nbsp;In my free time, I enjoy listening music\
+✍️ &nbsp;In my free time, I enjoy listening music and reading books\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at nhatkater130@gmail.com.
 I'll try to respond as soon as possible!\